Section 508 Compliance Testing: Options & Strategies

 As the name suggests, manual testing is usually performed by trusted testers who carefully review your digital content for WCAG conformance.
 One of the biggest benefits of manual testing is that the approach can identify accessibility issues that software alone can’t detect.

-For example, AudioEye’s Expert Audits are carried out by a team of human experts and individuals with disabilities.
-They perform an in-depth audit of your digital content to find more complex accessibility issues that software cannot detect.
-This includes things like the quality of alt text or how easy it is to navigate content using a screen reader.
+For example, AudioEye’s Expert Audits are conducted by accessibility experts and members of the disability community.
+They perform an in-depth audit of your digital content to detect more complex accessibility issues, such as the quality of alt text or how easy it is to navigate content using a screen reader.

 Hybrid Testing